tunmiseraji/beautiful-jekyll/aboutme.md

 subtitle: Short description of my professional interests
 ---

 My name is Tunmise Raji and I am interested in energy project development in the Global South.
-I believe renewable energy systems have a key role to play in reducing the energy poverty in Africa and for the last 2 years, I have been focused on gaining espertise in the technological and commercial aspects of these systems.
+I believe renewable energy systems have a key role to play in reducing the energy poverty in Africa and for the last 2 years, I have been focused on gaining expertise in the technological and commercial aspects of these systems.
 I am currently an electrical design engineer at [Equatorial Power](http://equatorial-power.com) where I perform demand analysis and systems sizing of the company's mini-grids.